MirrorFly/MirrorFly-Flutter-plugin/README.md

 ### Terminology

-Some of the most common terminologies used in Chat Plugin with description
+Some of the most common terminologies used in Mirrorfly Plugin with description

 | keyword | Explanation |
 | --- | --- |